To add a line of constant value using a function plot, you can use these steps:

 - In the Property Manager, click on the Line tab.

-- Click the + next to the Grid Line Properties section.
+- Click the + next to the Grid Line Properties section, if needed.

-- Check the box next to the Worksheet grid lines option.
+- Check the box in the Worksheet grid lines field.

 - Click the + next to the Worksheet Grid Line section.

-- Change the None option next to Worksheet to the worksheet file that was saved in step 4.
+- Click in the Worksheet field and select the worksheet file that was saved in step 4.

-- Change the Column to the desired column.
+- Click in the Variable field and select the appropriate column.
 For horizontal lines, this is the column created in step 2.
 For vertical lines, this is the column created in step 3.

 The line now extends the full length of the parallel axis.
 The line style and color can be changed in the Worksheet line properties section.